 - Planning Decisions different planning policies throughout the country covering Scotland, England and Wales.
-All broadly aimed to limit the impact of noise in any new development. - Working closely with aviation industry this development of quieter aircrafts as well as supporting the airport operators to enforce a quite environment. - Through the CAA's work to license airports and airlines, applying laws on the aircrafts and managing airspace all to help reduce the impact of aircraft noise.
+All broadly aimed to limit the impact of noise in any new development. - Working closely with aviation industry for the development of quieter aircrafts as well as supporting the airport operators to enforce a quite environment. - Through the CAA's work to license airports and airlines, applying laws on the aircrafts and managing airspace - all to help reduce the impact of aircraft noise.

-Central Government is responsible for managing noise at three large UK airports which are designated as for the strategic importance.
-The airports are Heathrow, Gatwick and Stansted.
+Central Government is responsible for managing noise at Heathrow, Gatwick and Stansted airports which are designated as being of strategic importance.